-Inspired by her rich South American and Middle-Eastern background, her life voyages and nomadic history, artist Deborah Wasserman makes personal, visceral, Feminist and socially engaged art centered on her experience of being a woman, a migrant, a mother, and a worker in today’s divided, Patriarchal society.
+Inspired by my rich South American and Middle-Eastern background, my life voyages, and nomadic history, I make personal, visceral, Feminist, and socially engaged art centered on my experience of being a woman, a migrant, a mother, and a worker in today’s divided society.

-As a multi-cultural and multilingual hybrid, Wasserman's art often reflects the yearning to belong and the urge to embrace multiplicity (of materials, processes, ideas and even variety of assumed personas), a diversity that defies hierarchy and represents the Many.
-Whether in painting or drawing, performance or video, installation or writing, Her art germinates from “in-betweenness” of space, the assimilation of dualities of high and low, public and private, beautiful and repulsive, pathetic and glorified.
+As a multi-cultural and multilingual hybrid, my art often reflects the yearning to belong and the urge to embrace multiplicity (of materials, processes, ideas, and even variety of assumed personas), a diversity that defies hierarchy and represents the Many.
+Whether in painting or drawing, performance or video, installation, or writing, my art germinates from “in-betweenness” of space, the assimilation of dualities of high and low, public and private, beautiful and repulsive, pathetic and glorified.

-Wasserman's art is also inspired by the intense and yet gratifying demands of motherhood and ‘making a Home’ as well as by her newly found community in Jackson Heights, the most culturally diverse neighborhood in Queens, NY, where she lives.
-Finding Home and Community has shaped the artist's vision forever, in assuming greater social responsibility, in wanting to shed light over marginalized subjects, in bringing aspects of care for women and girls, for the environment and for people at large, into her art practice.
+My art is also inspired by the intense and yet gratifying demands of motherhood and ‘making a Home’ as well as by my newly found neighborhood in Jackson Heights, the most culturally diverse neighborhood in Queens, NY, where I live.
+Finding Home and Community has shaped my vision forever, in assuming greater social responsibility, in wanting to shed light on marginalized subjects, in bringing aspects of care for women and girls, for the environment and for people at large, into my art practice.